[Updated September 18, 2021]

 8. Devil’s Courthouse

 Located relatively close to Graveyard Fields and Black Balsam Knob, the Devil’s Courthouse is another one of the more iconic natural attractions near Asheville.

-At Milepost 422.4 on the Blue Ridge Parkway, Devil’s Courthouse is a location filled with local folklore, as well as a fantastic lookout for NC fall foliage.
+At Milepost 422.4 on the Blue Ridge Parkway, Devil’s Courthouse is a location filled with Appalachian folklore, as well as a fantastic lookout for NC fall foliage.

 There is a half-mile hike up to a rocky viewing platform that boosts observations of four different states: North Carolina, western South Carolina, eastern Tennessee, and North Georgia.